I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 If you go to the IRS website and apply, you can get your EIN number instantly.

-All you need to do is select the option to have them provide you your EIN number by PDF.
+All you need to do is select the option to have them provide you with your EIN number by PDF.
 If you pick that option, you’ll get your number instantly and for free.

 Then once you have this number, use it on your: